Pat Pattle: Battle for Greece

 The air war intensified after a period of bad weather and the Luftwaffe began exerting severe pressure on communications and Allied ground forces.
 On 9 April, Pattle claimed a Junkers Ju 88 (actually a Do 17) damaged.
 He left the burning machine as it disappeared into cloud.
 Pattle received confirmation that the aircraft crashed and he drove out with a member of the squadron to bring back souvenirs.
 On 10 April, he flew as fighter escort for No. 11 Squadron Blenheims on a mission over Betjol, Yugoslavia.
 They were attacked by flights of Messerschmitt Bf 110s and Bf 109s.
 Pattle shot down a Bf 110 which was seen to crash in flames and a Bf 109 whose pilot bailed out.
 On Good Friday, Pattle led his squadron into battle against German bombers minelaying over Volos harbour.
 He dispatched a Ju 88 and Heinkel He 111 into the sea.
-The successes represented his 33rd and 34th aerial victories.
+These were his 33rd and 34th aerial victories.

 Pattle's success in the air was overshadowed by events on the ground.
 The Allied forces were routed at Vevi and the Battle of the Metaxas Line had ended in total defeat for the Greek Army on 9 April.
 Covering the Greek forces from Larissa, Pattle claimed another Do 17 and SM.79 along with a Bf 109 damaged for his 35th and 36th aerial victories.
 Interceptions would now be more difficult for the port of Salonika fell.
 Observers at the port had been able to telephone his operations hut to warn him of approaching enemy aircraft over Mount Olympus.
 Pattle had to send pairs of fighters to patrol the area, which helped act as a rudimentary warning system.
 The effect was that there was little warning of impending attacks.
 The Germans, now operating from forward airfields, slipped through unnoticed.
-On 13 April, Pattle witnessed 15 Bf 109s strafe the airfield as three Hurricanes took off.
+On 13 April, Pattle saw 15 Bf 109s strafe the airfield as three Hurricanes took off.
 Two veteran pilots were killed in the very brief battle in exchange for two Bf 109s.
 Pattle searched for the Hurricane pilots and found one fighter with a parachute beside it but no pilot.
-Pattle was to be further disheartened.
-One of the German pilots bailed out and Pattle watched in horror as the Greek soldiers guarding the airfield shot him dead as he floated down in his parachute.
+One of the German pilots bailed out and Pattle watched in horror as Greek soldiers guarding the airfield shot him dead as he floated down in his parachute.
 One of the Bf 109s crash-landed perfectly.
 He ordered that no-one should approach the Bf 109 in case it was rigged with explosives.
 The pilot was likely Hans-Jakob Arnoldy.